-5.5 Check-Out Procedure
+5.6 Check-Out Procedure

-Each graduate student must arrange a checkout procedure within his or her group as established by the major professor.
+Each graduate student must arrange a checkout procedure within their group as established by the major professor.
 Students employed by other centers, institutes, or laboratories within the university must also comply with their checkout procedures.